Sociopaths target married people

 Sociopaths Target Married People: Because They’re Sociopaths

-They can’t NOT be what they are.
+They can’t not be what they are.
 There’s no on-off switch.
 They manage their impression and persona only briefly and sporadically – sooner or later, their nature shows through.
-This reveal of true-self often springs from one of the unwavering traits of a sociopath: pride in being slick, pride in their scam.
-They like to brag.
+This “reveal of true-self” often springs from one of the unwavering traits of a sociopath: pride in their scam.
+They like to brag. – And like normal humans, they want to share the things that went on in their day.

+So why target married people…?
+They have no emotional connection or concern for anyone – so, they think: who cares?
 These creatures don’t mind if someone is married or not married.
-Older, younger, fatter, taller, skinny, good-looking, unattractive, a home body, a party person, rich, not so rich, works, doesn’t work… they need a harem, a flock, a gaggle of prey at all times.
+They target older, younger, fatter, taller, skinny, good-looking, unattractive, home-bodies, raging partiers, rich, not so rich, employed, unemployed… they need a harem, a flock, a gaggle of prey at all times.

 Antisocial psychopaths don’t care about us personally in any way.

 What a scammer cares about is our trust.
 Our empathy.
-That we’re strong, capable, and go all-in in relationships.
-That we believe in love.
+They want strong people who go “all-in” in relationships.
+Believe in love.
 That we’ve known some kind of hard time.
 That we have normal, human self-doubt, fears, desires, needs and wants.
 Innate goodness, trust and interdependence with other humans.
-Since we’re all interdependent and innately trust, essentially: what a hijacking parasite first looks for is: a breathing human.
+Since we’re all interdependent and innately trust, essentially what a hijacking parasite first looks for is: a breathing human.

-Sociopaths relate to concern for one’s position in life, and standing in a community.
+Sociopaths have concern for their position in life, and standing in a community.

 Sociopaths know the value of position and place in life.
 This concerns them obsessively.
-It’s their survival.
-People of antisocial “personality disorder” care deeply about their “position” in the community; in the eyes of others they believe are watching them; in the eyes of future prey; in the eyes of the many offspring they put out; in minds of past prey; in their own little minds and twisted psyches.
+Being seen as respectable and trustworthy and normal equals how well they survive.
+People of antisocial “personality disorder” care deeply about their “position” in the community, in the eyes of others they believe are watching them, in the eyes of future prey, in the eyes of the many offspring they put out, in minds of past prey, in their own little minds and twisted psyches.

-In the case of a sociopath: their position is a lie, and not what it appears to be; it’s false and worth a pile of excrement.
-Nevertheless, in their limited deluded minds they don’t want to lose any of this. – The reality of their lives is a horror show.
+In the case of a sociopath, their position is a lie and not what it appears to be.
+It’s false and worth a pile of excrement.
+Nevertheless, in their limited, deluded minds they don’t want to lose their imagined “good reputation.” – The reality of their lives is far from “good” and a horror show.

 Sociopaths know we don’t want to lose our place in the world.

-These beasts don’t relate with empathy or compassion to the risk a married person they’ve hijacked is in – no. As with all our human concerns, our dreams, any emotions, and human needs or foibles: they use them to ensnare a target more deeply, for longer; to get more; to take more; to keep it and never be caught or exposed.
+These beasts don’t relate with empathy or compassion to the risk a married person they’ve hijacked has been sucked into – no. We think we’re in an affair – we aren’t aware it’s a hijacking, a crime and the sociopath knows how important it is to us to keep an affair in the realm of secrecy.
+They use this to hold on and take and ruin more.
+As with all our human concerns, our dreams, any emotions, and human needs or foibles the sociopath uses those things that matter to us to ensnare a target more deeply, for longer – to get more, to take more, to keep it and never be caught or exposed.

 We do not attract sociopaths.